wcordeiro/Data-Representation-and-Querying/final-project/README.md

 The **Bathing Water Compliance** Dataset is divided in four files and each file detailed information about Galway Beaches.
 This dataset was chosen as a compliment for the Galway City Beaches Dataset.

-The data is in four separeted files, each one has information about one of the Galway City main beaches.
+The data is in four separated files, each one has information about one of the Galway City main beaches.
 The files are in PDF format (Portable Document Format), obtained from [Bathing Water Compliance](https://data.gov.ie/dataset/bathing-water-compliance).

 #### Size, Fields & Values.
 Only a few information of this dataset are going to be used in this API.